frinyvonnick/handling-peer-dependencies/README.md

 If you follow previous steps you should have an error with the following message "hooks can only be called inside the body of a function component".
 This error occurs when you have multiple copies of `React` in your node_modules folder.
 In this [comment](https://github.com/facebook/react/issues/14257#issuecomment-439967377) Dan Abramov explain the solution to this well known issue.
 Let's put it into pratice.

-You should go in your module's `react` folder that is present in your `node_modules` and create a link.
+You should go in the `react` folder that is present in your module's `node_modules` and create a link.
 Then go back to your host app folder and use this link.

 ```sh
 cd lib/node_module/react